 Online businesses have been on the rise since COVID-19 hit us.
 This was mainly because a lot of people lost their jobs and had to find opportunities online.

 To be frank, online business opportunities are endless.
-You could start a blog, an eCommerce store, affiliate marketing, drop servicing, freelancing and a lot more.
+You could start a blog, an eCommerce store, affiliate marketing, drop servicing, freelancing, and a lot more.

 Drop servicing is a business model where you act as a middleman that connects both clients and freelancers.
 However, affiliate marketing is quite different.
-It is a way by which you promote other people’s product to gain a percentage of commission for each sale you make for them.
+It is a way by which you promote other people’s products to gain a percentage of commission for each sale you make for them.

 And I will break everything down so that you can choose one and start building a business online.

 What is Affiliate Marketing?